What to do if my Girlfriend is Blackmailing me?

 Blackmailing as an offense under the Indian Penal Code

-Blackmailing can possibly fall under the categories of Criminal Intimidation or Extortion, both being punishable offenses under the Indian Penal Code 1860 .
+The blackmailing section can be seen under the categories of Criminal Intimidation or Extortion, both being punishable offences under the Indian Penal Code 1860 .
 Blackmailing can be Criminal Intimidation under Section 503 of the Indian Penal Code, 1860.

 1. Criminal Intimidation - Section 503 of IPC